 Grandstand E is situated between Turn 2 and Turn 3.
 From there, spectators can follow the cars from Turn 1 to nearly the end of the back straight and It has a videowall located opposite.
 Here as well, it is possible to see the action mostly above the fence when watching from the top rows.
 Cold food and drinks are also included in the ticket price.

-The Orange Tree Club is the entry level VIP hospitality.
-Located at Turn 7, the guests can follow the cars between Turn 4 and Turn 14 and the grandstand is equipped with TV monitors showing live feed and timings.
-The package includes a pit lane walk on Friday and a sandwich bar.
+The Orange Tree Club is the entry level hospitality.
+Located at Turn 7, the guests can follow the cars between Turn 4 and Turn 14.
+There are TV monitors showing live feed and timings as well as a sandwich bar.
+The package includes a pit lane visit on Friday and Saturday.

 The Premium Paddock Club is located on top of the pit garages and offers panoramic views of nearly the full track.
-Service features are similar to that of the Terrace Club and also include a Champagne bar.
+Service features are similar to that of the Speed Lounge and include a Champagne bar.

 The vast majority of people in Brazil are happy and friendly but do speak a great deal of English, so it is a good idea learn some basic Portuguese before going as well as keeping a phrasebook handy.